Salivary gland cancer

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

-Your cancer doctor or specialist nurse will explain the different treatments and their side effects.
-They will also talk to you about things to consider when making treatment decisions.
+Your cancer doctor or specialist nurse will explain the different treatments, any possible side effects and the support you have.
+They will also talk to you about things to consider when treatment decisions before you agree (consent) to have treatment.

 Treatment for salivary gland cancer may include: